gdnmobilelab/pushkin/README.md

 to install all dependencies.
 It uses the [Serverless](https://github.com/serverless/serverless) framework to simplify deploying lambdas.
-More installation instructions are needed but code can be deployed by running
+More installation instructions are needed but code can be deployed by running:

     sls dash deploy

+Tests can be run with:

+    npm run test

 ## Status